-Blogs and Social Media Channels: Students engaged in online blogs and social media outlets such as, but not limited to, Tumblr[®], Blogger[®], Instagram[®], Xanga[®], Friendster[®], Facebook[®], Twitter[®], Snapchat[®], Tik Tok[®], VSCO[®], Discord[®], etc. may face detention, suspension, and/or expulsion if the content of the blog includes defamatory or negative comments or gossip regarding the school, the faculty, other students, or the parish.
+Blogs and Social Media Channels: Students and their families are not allowed to engage in negative or inappropriate online blogs and/or social media posts of any kind.
+Such behavior may result in detention, suspension, and/or expulsion if the content of the blog/post includes defamatory or negative comments or gossip regarding the school, the faculty or administration, other students, or the parish.